BDavis39/CLIM680/index.md

 ### **Function (In Progress)**

 In the SMAP L4 daily data, x and y are coordinates while latitude and longitude are variables.
 In order to take a slice of the larger region, I am currently using a trial and error method of indexing the latitude and longitude variables until I get the desired x and y values.
-This function seeks to take latitudinal and longitudinal pairs and output the corresponding x and y coordinates using the modulo operator.
+This function seeks to take latitude and longitude pairs and output the corresponding x and y coordinates using the modulo operator.
 More testing is needed to complete function.

 ## Conda Environment
 ---